smolck/veonim/docs/readme.md

 - `show-problem` - bring up an overlay describing the problem with the highlighted (underlined) text
 - `next-problem` - jump to the next problem in the current file. if there are no problems in the current file, jump to another file
 - `prev-problem` - jump to the previous problem in the current file. if there are no problems in the current file, jump to another file
-- `problems-toggle` - open or close the Problems list as an overlay at the bottom of the screen. does not focus the menu list
-- `problems-focus` - focus the Problems list. if the Problems list is not open, it will also open it.

 ### bonus ~~meme~~ features
-- `fullscreen` - open the Dark Portal and go fullscreen
-- `pick-color` - open a color picker and change the current value under the cursor
 - `devtools` - open up the devtools if ur an U83R1337H4XX0R
-- `nc` - ehehehehe
+- `nc` - sadly it does not play the song...

 ### experimental/wip features
-- `TermOpen` - open up a terminal that can be attached
-- `TermAttach` - attach to a terminal session and parse the output for any compiler output adding any errors/warnings to the Problems system in Veonim (underline highlights, problems menu, jump between problems, etc.). this can be really useful for incremental compilers (btw: incremental compiler !== lang serv diagnostics or linter)
-- `TermDetach` - stop parsing terminal output for compiler output
-- `divination` - mark each line with a label. inputting the label keys will jump to that line. like easymotion
-- `divination-search` - mark each search result in the buffer with a label that can be used to jump to (easymotion style)
 - `viewport-search` - fuzzy search in the current buffer viewport only. on search completion, display jump-to labels like easymotion (`divination-search`). useful for quickly jumping to another place currently visible in the viewport
-- `modify-colorscheme-live` - open a colorscheme file. move cursor to color value. trigger this command. a color picker is opened, and whenever the color is changed in the color picker, the colors are updated across all of vim LIVE.
-WE'LL DO IT LIVE!
+- `pick-color` - open a color picker and change the current value under the cursor

 ## fuzzy menu keybindings
 In general all fuzzy menus share the same keybindings.
 These are hardcoded right now, but they will be configurable in the future (once I figure out a good way to do it)